Writing Your Memoir – Three Months

 Practical and inspiring sessions on the craft of memoir writing

-Each Monday evening Cathy will welcome the group for a 1 hour, 45-minute Zoom class.
-In the first 45 minutes, she will teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.
+Each Tuesday evening Christie will welcome the group for a two hour class in London.
+In the first half, she will teach on a variety of topics, including finding your voice, developing a working structure, dramatising material and mastering dialogue.

-You’ll get two 30-minute one-to-one tutorials with Cathy, conducted via Zoom or phone, based on 3,000-word sections of your memoir-in-progress.
+You’ll get two 30-minute one-to-one tutorials with Christie, conducted via Zoom, based on 3,000-word sections of your memoir-in-progress.
 These tutorials are a great opportunity to address specific concerns about your writing.

 The hub of our online courses – find your writing community